 - You regularly use your personal vehicle for business purposes.

-- The risk of causing heavy damage in an accident is high.
+- Your risk of causing heavy damage in an accident is high.

 Professional services that fall into these categories include: